TalhaAkhun/TalhaAkhun/README.md

 </div>

 # 💫 About Me:
-🔭 Education and Learning Journey:
+🔭 Education, Learning Journey and Coding Passion:
 Currently, I'm immersed in a full-time Web Development program, where I'm expanding my skills and knowledge in various programming languages.

 🌱 Continuous Skill Enhancement:
 I'm dedicated to continuous improvement, with a primary focus on JavaScript and its frameworks, particularly React and Redux.
-Through platforms like FreeCodeCamp, I've built a solid foundation in Full Stack Web Development.
+Through platforms like `FreeCodeCamp`, I've built a solid foundation in `Full Stack Web Development`.

 👯 Open to Collaboration:
 I'm actively seeking collaboration on open-source projects, especially those involving JavaScript and React-Redux technologies.
 My aim is to contribute to meaningful projects that benefit the broader development community.